h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_7_Quiz.md

 # Lecture 2.7: Maximum A Posteriori and Full Bayesian Inference Quiz

 ## Overview
-This quiz contains 4 questions from different topics covered in section 2.6 of the lectures on Maximum A Posteriori (MAP) Estimation and Full Bayesian Inference.
+This quiz contains 5 questions covering various topics from Lecture 2.7 on Maximum A Posteriori (MAP) Estimation and Full Bayesian Inference.

 ## Question 1